 Dexamethasone 4 mg (oral or IV) twice daily for 3 days, beginning the day before infusion (unless contraindicated).

-If dexamethasone administration does not begin the day before ZYNLONTA, dexamethasone should begin at least 2 hours prior to administration of ZYNLONTA.
+If dexamethasone administration does not begin the day before ZYNLONTA, it should begin at least 2 hours prior to ZYNLONTA infusion.

 Use in Specific Populations